 When you’ve tried every possible treatment, yet you continue to suffer from severe chronic back or neck pain, you still have hope for effective pain relief with a therapy called spinal cord stimulation.
 Dr. Carrie Shulman at The Florida Center for Minimally Invasive Neurosurgery specializes in surgery to implant a small medical device that blocks pain-causing nerve signals.
-To learn whether you’re a good candidate, call the office in Largo, Florida, or book an appointment online.
+To learn whether you’re a good candidate, call the office in Clearwater, Tampa Bay, Florida, or book an appointment online.

 Spinal pain may develop over time from age-related degenerative changes.
 It can also begin as acute pain from an injury or illness, then progress to become chronic pain.
 Some of the most common causes of spinal pain include:

 Spinal cord stimulation uses a medical device to relieve chronic pain.
 It doesn’t treat the cause of your pain, but it alleviates pain by masking pain signals.

 When you activate the stimulator, it carries a mild electric current to nerves in your spine that are responsible for sending pain signals to your brain.